Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 | max | 400.97 | 0.88 | 7372.06 | 910.00 | 75.00 | 5.00 | 141.05  |

 <br>
-Again, based on this investigation, we see some *max* column values for several variables to be much higher than the *median* value.
+Again, based on this investigation, I saw some *max* column values for several variables to be much higher than the *median* value.

-This is for columns *distance_from_store*, *total_sales*, and *total_items*
+This was for columns *distance_from_store*, *total_sales*, and *total_items*

-For example, the median *distance_to_store* is 1.64 miles, but the maximum is over 400 miles!
+For example, the median *distance_to_store* was 1.64 miles, but the maximum was over 400 miles!

-Because of this, we apply some outlier removal to facilitate generalization across the full dataset.
+Because of this, I applied some outlier removal to facilitate generalization across the full dataset.

-We do this using the "boxplot approach" where we remove any rows where the values within those columns are outside of the interquartile range multiplied by 2.
+I did this using the "boxplot approach" where I removed any rows where the values within those columns were outside of the interquartile range multiplied by 2.

 <br>
 ```python